ExistensialReset/flowmosr/ethos/PARTICIPATION.md

 Perhaps the great weave of the universe is itself an answer to Liv's question mark it blew in the big bang.

+Liv's question mark is the question mark of why existence began at all — the mystery breathed into the universe at its beginning.

+And who is Liv?
+Read [Divine](/ethos/DIVINE.md), or [Gudomlig](/10_svenska/GUDOMLIG.md) if you can read Swedish, for answers.

 Perhaps creation began as a question mark.

 A breath.